lint-staged/lint-staged/README.md

 ## Filtering files

-It is possible to run linters for certain paths only using glob patterns using [minimatch](https://github.com/isaacs/minimatch) to match those patterns.
+It is possible to run linters for certain paths only by using glob patterns. [minimatch](https://github.com/isaacs/minimatch) is used to filter the staged files according to these patterns.
 File patterns should be specified _relative to the `package.json` location_ (i.e. where `lint-staged` is installed).

 **NOTE:** If you're using `lint-staged<5` globs have to be _relative to the git root_.